Niroshan Dickwella

 Dickwella Patabendige Dilantha Niroshan Dickwella, known as Niroshan Dickwella (born 23 June 1993), is a professional Sri Lankan cricketer, who plays all formats of the game for Sri Lanka.
 A left-hand batsman, he also plays as a wicket-keeper of the team.
 Dickwella is known for hitting left handed Dilscoops.
 In November 2017, he was named the emerging cricketer of the year for the 2016–17 season at Sri Lanka Cricket's annual awards.

+On 16 August 2024, Sri Lanka Cricket (SLC) announced in a media release that Dickwella has been suspended from all forms of cricket due to an alleged anti-doping rule violation.
+The suspension was to be effective until further notice.
+Following the conclusion of the disciplinary inquiry, he was subsequently banned from all forms of cricket for a period of three years, effective from 13 August 2024.
+On 11 December 2024, Dickwella's three-year ban was reduced to three months following a decision by an appeal panel.
+As a result, he became eligible to participate in all forms of cricket with immediate effect.

+Education and early life

+Dickwella completed his primary education at Trinity College, Kandy, Sri Lanka.

+He captained the Trinity College 1st XI cricket team at the under-19 level during the 2011-12 Sri Lankan schools cricket season.
+Under his leadership, Trinity achieved an unprecedented triple crown, winning the two-day league tournament, the one-day knockout tournament, and the T20 championship.
+This included an impressive 14 outright victories in the two-day league, culminating in a historic Big Match triumph over St. Anthony's College, in the Trinity–Antonian Cricket Encounter, after a 26-year drought.

+Dickwella was named the Observer-Mobitel Schoolboy Cricketer of the Year in 2012.

 Domestic and T20 franchise career

 In March 2018, he was named as the vice-captain of Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 He was the leading run-scorer for Kandy during the tournament, with 315 runs in three matches.
 The following month, he was also named as the vice-captain of Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Galle's squad the 2018 SLC T20 League.
 In March 2019, he was named in Dambulla's squad for the 2019 Super Provincial One Day Tournament.

 In June 2019, he was selected to play for the Montreal Tigers franchise team in the 2019 Global T20 Canada tournament.
 In October 2020, he was drafted by the Dambulla Viiking for the inaugural edition of the Lanka Premier League.
 In November 2021, he was selected to play for the Dambulla Giants following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Colombo Stars for the third edition of the Lanka Premier League.